 The Friday, Jan.
 25 show will be rescheduled to Friday, March 1 at 8 PM.

+The Saturday, Jan.
+26 show will be rescheduled to Saturday, March 2 at 8 PM.
 As previously reported, a makeup performance has been added on Wednesday, Feb.
 27 at 7 PM to accommodate Jan.
 23 ticketholders.
 A makeup performance for the Jan.
 22 show was announced to play Feb.
 26, three days after the announced original closing date of the limited engagement.

 The cancellation of these performances of the concert event boasting "the songs that make the whole world sing," as his lyric goes, has frustrated the singer, but he's only human — despite his legendary pop status.
 New Yorkers in recent weeks have been struggling with cold and flu viruses, to say nothing of bitter cold temperatures.
 At noon Jan.
 23, it was 16 degrees in New York City.